Joint life insurance, which some people jokingly call couple life insurance, covers both spouses in exchange for a single premium payment each month.

 Joint life insurance is a life insurance product that’s built for two.
 It requires only one application and pays out only once.
 If you are looking for life insurance for couples, joint life insurance policies could be a good choice.

 Why?
 Glad you asked.

 A joint life policy usually costs less than two separate policies for two reasons:

 - Married people live longer than singles (as a result, insurance companies offer them lower rates)

-In the case of joint life insurance, you and your partner will be covered for the same amount, and the policy will end once the insurer pays the death benefit to your beneficiaries.
+In the case of a joint life insurance policy, you and your partner will be covered for the same amount, and the life insurance policy will end once the insurer pays the death benefit to your beneficiaries.

-Joint life insurance is usually permanent.
-That is, the policy stays in force until one or both of you pass away, depending on its terms.
-Depending on how your permanent joint life insurance policy is structured, it may include a savings component.
+Joint life insurance policies are usually permanent.
+That is, the life insurance policy stays in force until one or both of you pass away, depending on its terms.
+Depending on how your permanent joint policy is structured, it may include a savings component.
 The money in this savings account, called cash value, grows on a tax-deferred basis.
 You can borrow against or withdraw from your cash value any time and use the money as you see fit.

 Joint term life insurance, by contrast, provides coverage only for a specific period and doesn’t build cash value.
 For these reasons, it is considerably cheaper than joint permanent life insurance.

 Types of Joint Life Insurance